 Barbra Streisand is an Oscar winning megastar.
 Her childhood was far from perfect though.
 In addition to her father dying when she was just 15 months old, her mother failed to show her any love and her stepfather didn’t like her.

-Streisand developed anxiety when performing at a concert in New York where she forgot the lyrics to the song.
+Streisand developed anxiety while performing at a concert in New York when she forgot the lyrics to a song.
 As a perfectionist, this event affected Streisand quite profoundly.

-She reportedly disclosed that she used anti-anxiety medication to get over her seasonally affective disorder (SAD) and anxiety disorder.
+She reportedly disclosed that she used anti-anxiety medication to get over her seasonal depression and anxiety disorder.
 Streisand is notoriously reclusive and doesn’t like to leave the perfection of her own home where she can control what is happening.

 8. Alanis Morissette